 In Section 1, we share a brief description of a CWCT and a Q & A sheet.
-We also share a brief history of the Kansas District's efforts since 2013 to enhance the lives of our workers and the health of our congregations and schools as well as a list of resolutions adopted at district and Synod conventions encouraging our congregations and schools to establish care for the health and well-being of our church workers and their families as a priority.
-The section also notes recent data on worker wellness collected by our Synod and district (the full details of which are available on the CWCT webpage, which you can find at kslcms.org under the Caring Ministry tab).
+We also share a brief history of the Kansas District's efforts since 2002 to enhance the lives of our workers and the health of our congregations and schools as well as a list of resolutions adopted at district and Synod conventions encouraging our congregations and schools to establish care for the health and well-being of our church workers and their families as a priority.
+The section also notes recent data on worker wellness collected by our Synod and district (the full details of which are available on the CWCT webpage, which you can find at https://kslcms.org/caring-ministry/church-worker-wellness/cwct under the "Caring Ministry" main section, "Church Worker Wellness", "Church Worker Care Teams.")

 Section 2 answers the following questions: What is a Church Worker Care Team?
-What is the purpose of the CWCT?
-How do you form the CWCT?
-What happens after the CWCT is formed?
-How to begin.
+What is the Purpose of the CWCT?
+How do You Form the CWCT?
+How to Begin: What Happens After the CWCT is Formed?
+There is also a page listing prayers with and for church workers.

-Section 3 contains the following parts: A Lutheran Approach to the Wellness Wheel; Major Threats to Church Worker Well-being; and Church Worker Care Team (CWCT) and Worker: Care for Church Workers.
+Section 3 contains the following parts: A Lutheran Approach to the Wellness Wheel; Major Threats to Church Worker Well-Being; and Church Worker Care Team (CWCT) and Worker: Care for Church Workers.

-The CWCT webpage includes links to a variety of resources from the Synod, Concordia Health Services, and other wellness organizations to help enhance your CWCT's ability to care for your workers.
+The CWCT webpage includes links to a variety of resources from the Synod, Concordia Plan Services, and other wellness organizations to help enhance your CWCT's ability to care for your workers.